Afshar people: History

 The earliest mention of the Afshar tribe can be found in the Dīwān Lughāt al-Turk by Mahmud Kashgari, who flourished in c.
 1075.
 Kashgari mentioned the Afshar tribe sixth in his list of 22 Oghuz Turkic sub-tribes, and pointed out that the sub-tribal names are those of their ancestors "who gave birth to them in older times".

 In the 11th century, the first Afshar tribesmen entered Iran and Anatolia from Transoxania along with other Oghuz invaders.
 More members of the Afshar tribe may have arrived during the Mongol conquests during the second half of the 13th century.
 For a period afterwards, the Afshar tribe is untraceable in historic records as a distinct group, for they are subsumed under label of Turkoman.
 Furthermore, it seems that the different Turkoman elements were subject to diverse re-grouping processes, insofar that when new "tribes" came into existence, only some were able to maintain traditional Oghuz tribal names, such as "Afshar".

 Georg Stöber explains that in the political environment of the time the ranking of the different groups supported by (constructed) genealogies became increasingly important.
 Rashid al-Din Hamadani (died 1318) believed that the ancestor of the tribe was a person named "Afshar", who in turn was genealogically linked to the hero Oghuz.
 The Afshar tribe were also said to be part of the right wing (bozuq) of the Oghuz army.

 In the 12th century, two governors (father and son) from the Afshar tribe held Khuzistan (southwestern Iran) for 40 years.
 The Karamanid dynasty, who held sway in the Middle Taurus (modern-day Turkey), may have been of Afshar descent.
 Afshar tribesmen are said to have belonged to nomadic groups in the region of Sivas, and the tribe was part of the Ak Koyunlu Turkoman tribal confederacy.

 In later years, many Afshars moved to the east, where, as part of the Qizilbash, they aided in establishing the Safavid dynasty of Iran.
 Other Afshars remained in Anatolia however, which at the time was Ottoman soil.
 There, on Ottoman soil, they formed separate groups.
-During the 19th century nomads in the Çukurova, who were known to migrate between Syria in the winter and Anatolia in summer, were forcibly settled by the Ottoman Darwish Pasha in the area of Göksun and Kayseri; in the mid-twentieth century, villagers of Afshar descent could still be found in the vicinity of the latter two areas.
+During the 19th century nomads in the Çukurova, who were known to migrate between Syria in the winter and Anatolia in the summer, were forcibly settled by the Ottoman Darwish Pasha in the area of Göksun and Kayseri; in the mid-twentieth century, villagers of Afshar descent could still be found in the vicinity of the latter two areas.

 The eastward movement of the Afshars from Anatolia is connected to the foundation of Iran's Safavid dynasty.
-The Afshars were part of the Qizilbash that served Shah Ismail I (r.
-1501–1524), the founder of the dynasty.
-The individual Qizilbash tribes were in all likelihood not groups of common descent but composites, and were followers of a chief, of mixed origin, and were not necessarily all Turkomans.
-Stöber therefore explains that it is impossible to regard the Afshars of the 16th century as direct genealogical descendants of the Oghuz Afshar of the 11th century.
+The Afshars served Shah Ismail I (r.
+1501–1524), as part of the Qizilbash tribes that were likely blends of each other and also transcended Turkomans.
+Stöber therefore explains that the 16th-century Afshars cannot wholly descend from the tribe attested in the 11th century.